masoudrahimi39/visual-working-memory-game/README.md

     - The player's score is calculated by dividing the number of correct clicks by the total number of targets in that task, which is a rational number between 0 and 1.
     - A score of 1 represents a win, whereas other scores represent a loss.
 - A rule-based difficulty adjustment is applied
-- At the end, the user game play data is saved in .csv and .plk file.
+- At the end, the user game play data is saved in csv and plk file.
 - Lots of parameters can be adjusted.